 better and more qualified to do this.
 We are particularly delighted, because this is such an important project for us.
 We want to create the best centre for studying, researching and teaching about Southeast Asia, not just in Britain, but in Europe.
 Southeast Asia is probably the most significant archipelago in the world with a hugely important part to play in the 21st century.
 Its challenges range from environmental sustainability, to issues of regional governance.
 We look forward to collaborating with the universities and businesses in the region in creating a centre which is equal to the exciting tasks which lie ahead.”

-The Centre for Southeast Asian Studies is expected to create research and teaching opportunities to be shared across several departments including Geography and the Environment, Anthropology and Museum Ethnography, Politics and International Relations, Development Studies, and History.
+The ASEAN Institute is expected to create research and teaching opportunities to be shared across several departments including Geography and the Environment, Museum Ethnography, Politics and International Relations, Development Studies, and History.
 The aim is for it to be fully established in the next two to three years

 Oxford has been rated overall number one in the Times Higher Education World University Rankings for three successive years.
 Oxford is also top-ranked globally for the Social Sciences.
 Establishing Southeast Asian Studies as an area of dedicated focus will further strengthen the University’s research and global reach.